DraciVik/100DaysOfCode/README_Round_2.md

 ## Day - 41 - 18.12.2018

 Watched a couple of more vides from my other bootstrap4 course and solved tasks without help

+## Day - 42 - 19.12.2018

+Worked on a project with my team from chingu

+## Day - 43 - 20.12.2018

+Going trough a course on bootstrap that I downloaded (Not the Coursera one)

+## Day - 44 - 21.12.2018

+Solved CodeWars katas and worked on my project a bit

+## Day - 45 - 22.12.2018

+Going trough the Coursera course